Bookworm User Guide

 Viewing A Fully Rendered Version of The Current Page

-Bookworm allows you to view a fully rendered version of the document.
-While a document is opened, you can press Ctrl + R or select the "Render Page" menu item from the tools menu.
+Bookworm allows you to view a fully rendered version of the book.
+While a book is opened, you can press Ctrl + R or select the "Render Page" menu item from the tools menu.
 We call this view "The Render View" as oppose to the, default, Textual View.

 When you are in the Render View, you can use the usual zoom commands to zoom the page in and out: